Ya'qub ibn al-Layth al-Saffar: Ideology

 The motivation behind the Saffarids' initial campaigns remains unknown and highly debated in secondary scholarship.
 Some scholars believe that Ya'qub fought as a ghazi warrior for the purpose of spreading proto-Sunni Islam, others support the notion that he was motivated by his Persian identity, (Note: D.G.
 Tor states S.M Stern's thesis work, which concerned Ya'qub's Persian nationalism, was based on one poem.) while others believed he had a love for military conquest.
 Ya'qub's hostility towards the Abbasid caliphs was easily seen.

 The religion of the Saffarid's founder, Ya'qub, has been a topic of debate.
 Most of the primary sources were written during or after the fall of the Samanid dynasty and view the Saffarids through Samanid eyes.
 (Note: According to D.G.
 Tor, the Samanids vilified the Saffarids in order to increase their own legitimacy since they were competing against them for territory.)
 These primary sources depict Ya'qub either as a religious rascal or a volunteer Sunni warrior – a mutatawwi.
 Yet Kharijism prospered in Sistan longer than anywhere else in eastern Iran, and it was believed the Saffarids held Kharijite sympathies.
 Ya'qub even won Kharijite support in Sistan.

+The religious figures associated with Ya'qub were all Sunni Muslims, such as the reputable hadith scholar, Al-Fasawi.
+Staunchly orthodox Sunni Muslims scholars supported Ya'qub in his campaigns against the Tahirids and even the Abbasid Caliph.
+Historian, D G Tor, presents numerous evidences supporting that Ya'qub was a devout Sunni warrior.

 C.E.
 Bosworth states the early Saffarid emirs did not appear to have significant religious beliefs.
 The vizier Nizam al-Mulk, obsessed with the integrity of the Seljuk Empire, depicts Ya'qub as an Ismaili convert.

 According to the Tarikh-i Sistan, Ya'qub even said that the Abbasids were liars, and also said: "Haven't you seen what they did to Abu Salama, Abu Muslim, the Barmakid family and Fadl ibn Sahl, despite everything which these men had done on the dynasty's behalf?
 Let no one ever trust them!"